DPIclimate/broker/303/iteration-1/inception_supporting_requirements.md

 #
 # 2. System-Wide Functional Requirements

--   The system must be able to translate data from the old FDT database into the new time-series database.

 -   The system is required to retrieve messages from a copy of a table in the IoTa database, convert the messages to IoTa's internal message format, and then store them in the time-series database.

 -   Data points extracted from new messages received by IoTa must be written to the time-series database.